Workers' Compensation

 - The death of an employee as a result of a job related injury.
 If the employee dies at the work site, you must file an IDF regardless of the reason for death.

 The employer & employee should retain a copy of the IDF.
 IDF forms are available in the supervisor or dean’s office, Human Resources office or download from Minnesota's Department of Administration.
-Please also complete the Supplemental Details Form.
-Supervisors of the injured employee, along with the employee,must also review and complete the Supervisors checklist to ensure all appropriate forms are completed and the injured employee receives proper paperwork.
-All forms can also be on the MN Department of Administration's website under Government Services > Risk Management > Resources.
+You may also need to complete additional forms, depending on the situation.
+Supervisors of the injured employee, along with the employee, must also review and complete the Supervisors checklist to ensure all appropriate forms are completed and the injured employee receives proper paperwork.

 The State of Minnesota, Workers’ Compensation Program uses a managed care organization, CorVel, to provide certified managed health care services.
 You may access care for a work-related injury or illness by going to a clinic or health care provider from CorVel’s network; or by accessing CorVel’s online Provider Lookup ; or by using Corvel's Information Line, which is available 365 days a year, by calling (612) 436-2542 or 800-275-8893.
 These services can refer you to the closest participating provider to your home or workplace to evaluate and treat your injury.